clrobert/alpha_beta_pruning/README.md

 -----
 o|x|o

-the values would be defined in a *value dict*:
+the values would be defined in a *value matrix*:
 {
     0: None,
     1: None,